-- When acting on behalf of the school, handle offensive comments swiftly and with sensitivity. - If a conversation turns and becomes offensive or unacceptable, school users should block, report or delete other users or their comments/posts and should inform the audience exactly why the action was taken - If you feel that you or someone else is subject to abuse by colleagues through use of a social networking site, then this action must be reported using the agreed school protocols.
+- When acting on behalf of a Rainbow MAT school, handle offensive comments swiftly and with sensitivity. - If a conversation turns and becomes offensive or unacceptable, school users should block, report or delete other users or their comments/posts and should inform the audience exactly why the action was taken - If you feel that you or someone else is subject to abuse by colleagues through use of a social networking site, then this action must be reported using the agreed Rainbow MAT protocols.